OSM+: Billion-Level OpenStreetMap Dataset for City-wide Experiments: OSM+: Structured Road Network Dataset with Computing Support

 \textbf{Statistics.} In the original OpenStreetMap, a road is represented as a linestring.
-We further subdivide each linestring into several split edges, each with exactly one start point and one end point.
-The split edges that constitute the road network are referred to as 'split edges on roadnet'.
+We subdivide each linestring into several split edges, each with exactly one start point and one end point.
+The split edges that constitute the road network are referred to as “split edges on roadnet”.
 It is straightforward to observe that the worldwide road network forms a massive graph with billions of vertices and edges.
 Moreover, the spatial density of vertices can serve as a proxy for population distribution and levels of urbanization.
 The overall statistics are shown in Table~\ref{basic statistics}.

-\textbf{Spatial distribution \& categories.} \revise{The spatial distribution of road data is highly imbalanced.} The left bar chart of \revise{Figure~\ref{histograms} reports the numbers of roadnet vertices and edges for each continent.} \revise{Europe exhibits the largest number of vertices and edges, followed by Asia, while Oceania has the smallest.} \revise{Furthermore, we compute the total length of the road network in five representative countries or regions, and we collect the corresponding 2019 road-length statistics from the International Road Federation.} \revise{These statistics are presented in Table \ref{five countries}.} \revise{By comparing these data, we observe that OSM road coverage in the United States, the Russian Federation, and Canada is more complete, whereas coverage in China and India remains relatively incomplete.} \revise{The distribution of road categories is shown in the right barchart of Figure \ref{histograms}.} \revise{We observe that the number of roads increases approximately exponentially as the road hierarchy level decreases.}
+\textbf{Spatial distribution \& categories.} The spatial distribution of road data is highly imbalanced.
+Figure~\ref{histogram-continent} reports the numbers of roadnet vertices and edges for each continent.
+Europe exhibits the largest number of vertices and edges, followed by Asia, while Oceania has the smallest.
+Furthermore, we compute the total length of the road network in five representative countries or regions, and we collect the corresponding 2019 road-length statistics from the International Road Federation.
+These statistics are presented in Table~\ref{five countries}.
+By comparing these data, we observe that OSM road coverage in the United States, the Russian Federation, and Canada is more complete, whereas coverage in China and India remains relatively incomplete.
+This comparison should be interpreted as a coverage audit rather than a claim that OSM+ is uniformly complete across all regions.
+The distribution of road categories is shown in Figure~\ref{histogram-continent}.
+We observe that the number of roads increases approximately exponentially as the road hierarchy level decreases, which provides a compact view of the hierarchy-tag distribution inherited from OSM.